-U.S.C. §301 et seq.
+112 21 U.S.C. §301 et seq.

-&lt;sup>107 81 Federal Register 53395-53396, August 12, 2016.
+113 81 Federal Register 53395-53396, August 12, 2016.

-&lt;sup>108 Letter from several House and Senate Members of Congress to officials at DEA, USDA, and FDA, October 27, 2016; and HIA press releases, August 15 and August 17, 2016.
+114 Letter from several House and Senate Members of Congress to officials at DEA, USDA, and FDA, October 27, 2016; and HIA press releases, August 15 and August 17, 2016.

-- Confusion regarding the definition of industrial hemp.
-Some in the hemp industry worry that the joint statement reinterprets the statutory definition of industrial hemp to cover fiber and seed only, excluding flowering tops, which they believe is covered by the farm bill definition.
-The flowering heads of the plant have the greatest cannabinoid content.
+- Clarification regarding USDA research support for hemp.
+The joint statement clarifies that institutions of higher education and other authorized participants "may be able to participate in USDA research or other programs to the extent otherwise eligible for participation in those programs."
+This seemingly addresses questions raised in November 2015 by some Members of Congress as part of a letter sent to USDA requesting clarification on the extent to which federal funds may be used to support research on industrial hemp. - Confusion regarding the definition of industrial hemp.
+Some in the hemp industry worry that the joint statement reinterprets the statutory definition of industrial hemp to cover fiber and seed only, excluding flowering tops, which they believe is covered by the farm bill definition.115 The flowering heads of the plant have the greatest cannabinoid content.
 They also worry that the joint statement expands upon inherent restrictions to the statutory definition in that it broadly highlights the term THC, which is defined to include "all isomers, acids, salts, and salts of isomers of tetrahydrocannabinols," whereas the statutory definition in the 2014 farm bill specifies delta-9 THC, the dominant psychoactive cannabinoid of cannabis.
-Some in Congress claim that the executive branch is defining industrial hemp more narrowly than that defined in statute in that it "drops the 'delta-9' when describing tetrahydrocannabinol" and "adds isomers, acids, and salts of isomers of THC to count against the 0.3% THC threshold."
-These Members of Congress have asked that the definition be removed from the guidance. - Confusion regarding possible restrictions on commerce.
-Some in Congress note that the 2014 farm bill defined "agricultural pilot program" to mean "a pilot program to study the growth, cultivation, or marketing of industrial hemp" (italics added).
-These Members of Congress have asked for confirmation that "general commercial activity" does not prevent any types of sale from occurring from the framework of an approved pilot program.
-Likewise, the hemp industry remains concerned about the inclusion of language in the joint statement indicating that "industrial hemp products ... may not be sold in States where such sale is prohibited."
-Broadly speaking "industrial hemp products" are already widely marketed, sold, and distributed.
+Some in Congress claim that the executive branch is defining industrial hemp more narrowly than that defined in statute in that it "drops the 'delta-9' when describing tetrahydrocannabinol" and "adds isomers, acids, and salts of isomers of THC to count against the 0.3% THC threshold."116 These Members of Congress have asked that the definition be removed from the guidance. - Confusion regarding possible restrictions on commerce.
+Some in Congress note that the 2014 farm bill defined "agricultural pilot program" to mean "a pilot program to study the growth, cultivation, or marketing of industrial hemp" (italics added).117 These Members of Congress have asked for confirmation that "general commercial activity" does not prevent any types of sale from occurring from the framework of an approved pilot program.
+Likewise, the hemp industry remains concerned about the inclusion of language in the joint statement indicating that "industrial hemp products ... may not be sold in States where such sale is prohibited."118 Broadly speaking "industrial hemp products" are already widely marketed, sold, and distributed.
 Some claim that this restriction on sales is contrary to provisions in both the CSA and the 2014 farm bill. - Confusion regarding the transportation and sales of hemp.
 The joint statement also emphasizes that "industrial hemp plants and seeds may not be transported across State lines," and restates DEA's position that the importation of viable cannabis seeds be carried out by DEA-registered persons, in accordance with CSIEA, seemingly to limit the sale of hemp products only in states with industrial hemp pilot programs.
 This remains a contentious issue following DEA's blocking of viable hemp seed in 2014.
-Some on Congress maintain that federal agencies do not have the authority to limit hemp sales or prohibit the transport of plants or seed under the 2014 farm bill.
+Some in Congress maintain that